hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `protocol`- (Required) The Protocol which should be used.
 Possible values are `Http` and `Https`.

-* `request_timeout` - (Required) The request timeout in seconds, which must be between 1 and 86400 seconds.
+* `request_timeout` - (Optional) The request timeout in seconds, which must be between 1 and 86400 seconds.

 * `host_name` - (Optional) Host header to be sent to the backend servers.
 Cannot be set if `pick_host_name_from_backend_address` is set to `true`.